 - Pay with a loan

 On-campus programs are held full-time and you are expected to be on campus for each day of class.
-The online program uses the same curriculum, but gives you the added flexibility of studying from home.
+The Flex and Live program use the same curriculum, but gives you the added flexibility of studying from home.